The UK Careers Fair logo

 Published on

 Lincoln is a cathedral city which is situated in the East Midlands.
-It is located approximately 150 miles away from London and just 40 miles from Nottingham.
+Sitting near to the River Witham, it is located approximately 140 miles away from London and just 40 miles from Nottingham.
 The nearest airport to Lincoln is East Midlands Airport.
 The train station offers regular rail services to other major cities with a journey to London taking around two hours.

 Lincoln is an interesting city with a rich and varied history which in some places, dates back over two thousand years.
 During the Norman era, several impressive buildings were constructed including Lincoln Castle and the impressive Cathedral and by the time of the Industrial Revolution, Lincoln had established itself as an important centre for industry.